Azure/azure-sdk-for-java/sdk/videoanalyzer/azure-resourcemanager-videoanalyzer/README.md

-# Azure Resource Manager VideoAnalyzer client library for Java
+# Microsoft Azure SDK for Video Analyzer Management APIs

-Azure Resource Manager VideoAnalyzer client library for Java.
+Microsoft Azure SDK for Video Analyzer Management APIs.

-This package contains Microsoft Azure SDK for VideoAnalyzer Management SDK.
-Azure Video Analyzer ARM Client.
+This package contains Microsoft Azure SDK for Video Analyzer Management APIs.
+For documentation on how to use this package, please see [Azure Management Libraries for Java](https://aka.ms/azsdk/java/mgmt).
 Package tag package-2021-05-01-preview.
-For documentation on how to use this package, please see [Azure Management Libraries for Java](https://aka.ms/azsdk/java/mgmt).

 ## We'd love to hear your feedback